off-spec/Elk-Stack-Project/README.md

 ![kibana](Diagrams/kibana.PNG)

-_TODO: Answer the following questions to fill in the blanks:_
--Filebeat-install.yml should be saved to /etc/filebeat/ and run on each vm that will be monitored.
+- Filebeat-install.yml should be saved to /etc/filebeat/ and run on each vm that will be monitored.
 - Add the IP of each machine to the /etc/ansible/hosts file.
 - _Which URL do you navigate to in order to check that the ELK server is running?
    --http://<elk-IP>:5601/app/kibana